RivaD2/node-app/node-app/notes.md

 /*

-    - Environments and storing config settings go hand-in-han and overriding these settings in each environment
+    - Environments and storing config settings go hand-in-hand and overriding these settings in each environment
-    - In development environemnt I am going to use a different database or mail server
+    - In development environment I am going to use a different database or mail server
     - so I learned how to use config settings and how to override them
     - I used npm config for this